mojombo/tomdoc/tomdoc.md

 ### Attributes

 Ruby's built in `attr_reader`, `attr_writer`, and `attr_accessor` require a
 bit more consideration.
-With TomDoc you SHOULD NOT use `attr_access` since it represents two methods with different signatures.
+With TomDoc you SHOULD NOT use `attr_accessor` since it represents two methods with different signatures.
 Restricting yourself in this way also makes you think more carefully about the read vs. write behavior and whether each should be part of the Public API.